SURFBOARDS FOR BEGINNERS

 Our Thoughts:

-These boards are great for intermediate surfers that want to progress from their first surf lessons on a soft top
+These boards are great for intermediate surfers who want to progress from their first surf lessons on a soft top

 This board will keep you entertained for 1 or 2 seasons so you can learn all the surfing fundamentals